meilisearch/documentation/learn/security/tenant_tokens.md

 const base64Header = base64Encode(header);
 ```

+The encryption algorithm indicated by `alg` can be one of: `HS256`, `HS384`, or `HS512`.
+The choice of algorithm has no impact in tenant token behavior.

+Meilisearch only supports JWT tokens and `typ` must always be `JWT`.

+#### Token payload

 Once the header is ready, you must create a payload.
+In this case, payload means the data containing the token's API key prefix, search rules, and optional expiry date.

 First, you must extract the first eight characters from a valid API key with access to the search endpoint:

 ```js
 const meiliSearchApikey = '[an_api_key]';